gsirhc/NodeWebcamServer/README.md

 ## Using the Website
 By default, the website can be accessed from http://your_ip_address:8080.

-The main page will show the last captured image and provides a menu contains the following links:
+The main page will show the last captured image and provides a top menu with the following links:

 * **Image Only**: This will load just the image in your browser.
 Note, the linked url is useful if you'd like to directly reference the image from another site.
 * **Get Latest**: Will retrieve the latest image from the camera and, if using FTP, will send the image to the FTP server.